LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: Models for the stochastic gravitational wave background

-The resulting SGWB spectrum is the addition of two contributions: sound waves and (M)HD turbulent plasma motions.
-The interplay between these two contributions is uncertain and it is an open, active topic of research.
-In this work, we assume that sound waves (compressional motions) produce GWs from the time of bubble collision until the development of non-linearities at $t_{\rm nl} \sim \lambda_*/\sqrt{K}$, where $K$ is the kinetic energy density fraction and $\lambda_*$ is the characteristic length scale of the fluid motion; see Sec.~\ref{gw_sw}.
-After this time, vortical (M)HD turbulence is produced as a consequence of the development of non-linearities from the initial sound waves, yielding an additional contribution to the SGWB, and the remaining compressional motion is assumed to have dissipated.
+The resulting SGWB spectrum is the result of the addition of two contributions: sound waves and (M)HD turbulent plasma motion.
+However, in the limiting case $\varepsilon_{\rm turb} = 0$, the contribution of (M)HD turbulence is absent.
+The interplay between these two contributions is uncertain, and it is an open, active topic of research \citep{Caprini:2024gyk,Correia:2025qif}.
+For example, a mixed compressional-vortical mode would appear in the GW spectrum when both sound waves and turbulence are present in the fluid perturbations, which has not yet been studied in detail (see \cite{Correia:2025qif} for a recent numerical study of this term).
+In this work, we assume that sound waves (compressional motion) produce GWs from the time of bubble collision until the development of nonlinearities at $\tau_{\rm nl} \sim \lambda_\ast/v_f$, where $v_f$ is the enthalpy-weighted rms fluid velocity \citep{Caprini:2024hue} and $\lambda_*$ is the characteristic length scale of the fluid motion (see Sec.~\ref{gw_sw}).
+After this time, vortical (M)HD turbulence is produced due to the development of nonlinearities from the initial sound waves, yielding an additional contribution to the SGWB, and the remaining compressional motion is assumed to have dissipated.
+Therefore, values of $\varepsilon_{\rm turb}$ smaller than unity would take into account the decay of sound waves from their time of formation to the time of the development of nonlinearities and the potential additional energy dissipation due to the development of turbulence \citep{Caprini:2024gyk}.
 We assume that the turbulent sourcing of GWs operates only in the decaying phase, which amounts to assuming that the development of turbulence is instantaneous.
-Since the details of the turbulence generation from the non-linearities and shocks after the sound wave dominated phase are unknown, we remove this potential source of uncertainties in the determination of the resulting SGWB \citep{RoperPol:2019wvy,RoperPol:2021xnd,Brandenburg:2021tmp,RoperPol:2022iel}.
+Since the details of the turbulence generation from the nonlinearities and shocks after the phase dominated by sound waves are unknown, we remove this potential source of uncertainties in the determination of the resulting SGWB \citep{RoperPol:2019wvy,RoperPol:2021xnd,Brandenburg:2021tmp,RoperPol:2022iel}.
+Furthermore, we omit the effect of reheated droplets that can be produced when bubbles collide in strong deflagrations, as found in \cite{Cutting:2019zws}.
+This effect can significantly impact the GW amplitude, but it is still uncertain how it depends on the phase transition parameters.